Meet the Trustees

 I am a fully qualified health researcher with a specialism in sexual health I am also a member of the Leeds University Menstrual Health Management advisory group.

-I first met Tina Leslie when I was leading a team of sewing volunteers in Leeds, making re-usable sanitary products to distribute to girls and women in developing countries.
+I first met Tina Leslie when I was leading a team of sewing volunteers in Leeds, making re-usable menstrual products to distribute to girls and women in developing countries.
 We began to collaborate, and my involvement with Freedom4Girls gradually increased until I officially joined as a trustee in July 2018.
 I now run monthly and ad-hoc sewing workshops for Freedom4Girls and help out a little with tech support.

 My inspiration to become involved in the fight against period poverty stems from my feelings about the importance of educational opportunities for girls and women, regardless of their social, economic or religious background.
 Something as simple as access to safe and hygienic menstrual products throughout a girl’s school years really is life-changing, and if I can help to provide these products, then I will continue to do so for as long as I can!